The lock screen displays when visiting a password-protected site or page. You can create a custom design for the lock screen in the Design panel.

 - It isn’t possible to add navigation controls or control the transition speed in a lock screen slideshow.

-Click the Images tab, click inside the uploader, and then select Getty.
-Use the Getty tools to search, preview, and purchase a stock image for your thumbnail.
-To learn more and get started, visit Getty Images and Squarespace overview.
+Click the Images tab, click inside the uploader, and then select Search Images.
+Use the Image Search tools to search, preview, and add a stock image for your thumbnail.
+To learn more and get started, visit Searching and adding stock images.

 Add a video